 AGATEX: Dominion Paint CEO Alleges Collusion by Fidelity Bank, RNAQ in Factory Takeover

-Stephen Komla Adom, founder and co-owner of Dominion Paints Manufacturing Industries Limited (DOPAMIL), producers of Ghana's first paint brand, AGATEX, has alleged that he was forcibly removed from his factory in December 2021.
+The founder and co-owner of Dominion Paints Manufacturing Industries Limited (DOPAMIL), producers of Ghana’s first paint brand, AGATEX, shared that his exit took place back in December 2021.

 Source: UGC